MontiCore/monticore/README.md

 To show a little of MontiCore's capabilities, the following (incomplete) grammar might help:

-    grammar MyStatemachine extends Statemachine, Types, SetExpressions {              // grammar mc4 Transition                           = from:State ":" Expression? "->" to:State
+    grammar MyStatemachine extends Statemachine, Types, SetExpressions             // MontiCore grammar {
+      @Override
+      Transition = from:State ":" Expression? "->" to:State

+      // add new variants of expressions
       LogicalNotExpr implements Expression = "!"
 Expression;

-      PlusExpr       implements Expression = left:Expression operator:("+" | "-") right:Expression;
+      XorExpr        implements Expression =
+            left:Expression "xor" right:Expression;

       scope LetExpr  implements Expression =
-            "let" (VarDeclaration || ";")+ "in" Expression;
+            "let" (VarDeclaration || ",")+ "in" Expression;

       symbol VarDeclaration = Type?
-Name "=" Expression }
+Name "=" Expression ;
+    }

-The grammar language has a variety of mechanisms to define new nonterminals using constants `!`, brackets `(..)`, optionals `?`, lists `*`, repetitions `(..||..)+`, etc.
+The grammar language has a variety of mechanisms to define new nonterminals using constants `"!"`, brackets `(..)`, optionals `?`, lists `*`, repetitions `(..||..)+`, etc.
 The grammar builds an extended version of Statemachines reusing existing grammar components, here `Statemachine`, `Types`, and `SetExpressions`.
-The grammar has 5 productions introducing 4 new nonterminals and overwriting `Transition`
-(which is inherited from `Statemachine`).
+The grammar has 5 productions introducing 4 new nonterminals and overrides `Transition`, which is inherited from `Statemachine`.
 `Transition` becomes an optional `Expression?` as firing condition.
-`LogicalNotExpr`, `PlusExpr`, and `LetExpr` extend the already existing `Expression` nonterminal and add new forms of expressions.
+`LogicalNotExpr`, `XorExpr`, and `LetExpr` extend the already existing `Expression` nonterminal and add new forms of expressions.

 `LetExpr` introduces a new local variable, which is visible only in that `scope` (indicated by keyword).
-`VarDeclaration` defines the new form of `symbol`.
+`VarDeclaration` defines the new place to define `symbol`s (that have a `Name`).
 Heavy infrastructure exists to manage definition of names, visibility, etc.

-MontiCore compiles the above grammar with eight lines into `TODO-XXX` classes with in total `TODO-XXX` lines that define the complete frontend and a larger part of the backend of a statemachine processor.
+MontiCore compiles the above grammar into `TODO-XXX` classes with in total `TODO-XXX` lines of code that define the complete frontend and a larger part of the backend of a statemachine processor.
 We now can write statemachines like:

-    statemachine PingPong {                                                   // statemachine
+    statemachine PingPong {                                                   // MyStatemachine
       state Ping, Pong;
       Ping : (speed > 14km/h && !missedBall) -> Pong
     }

-MontiCore provides versions of expressions that use SI units like `14.2 m/s^2`, but also Java expressions like `2_000_000` and other variants including appropriate type checks.
+MontiCore provides versions of expressions that use SI Units like `240km/h` or `14.2 m/s^2`, but also Java expressions like `2_000_000` and other variants including appropriate type checks.
 We include these forms of expressions by importing their grammars.

-Please note that in both cases (extension and overwriting) existing nonterminals, we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
+Please note that in both cases (extension and overwriting existing nonterminals), we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
 Out-of-the-box reuse also includes reuse of predefined typechecks, code generation, etc.
 They only need to be extended to the added variants.
-Please also note that `PlusExpr` is mutually left-recursive (Yes, that works in MontiCore 6).
+Please also note that `PlusExpr` is mutually left-recursive.
+-- Yes, that works in MontiCore 6.

 ## More Information about MontiCore